 Once the diagnosis is confirmed it will be important to begin treatment as soon as possible.
-The earlier the treatment begins the better for your child.
-It is documented that children, with early treatment, get better over time.
+The earlier the treatment starts the better it is for your child.
+It is documented that children, with early treatment, are better able to function over time.
 Begin by working with your physician to determine what treatment option will work best for your child.
 Bipolar, like other mental health diagnosis, manifest themselves differently in each child.
 The length of manic and depressive episodes will vary as will the intensity.
-You will need to do a lot of monitoring of your child before and during treatment.
-It is helpful for parents to document things by keeping a daily journal of your child’s moods and behaviors over a course of time.
-This will help determine if your child exhibits more manic or depressive features and how best to address them.
+You will need to do a lot of monitoring of your child before an episode and during treatment.
+It is helpful for parents to document things by keeping a daily journal of your child’s moods and behaviors.
+This information will help determine if your child exhibits more manic or depressive features and how best to address them.
 Parents are the first line of treatment and can provide a foundation for treatment that is successful for the child.
 Be aware.
 Be informed.
 Be active.

 Different kinds of psychotherapy can help children with Bipolar disorder.
 The following approaches are the most effective when treating Bipolar disorder:

 This focuses on behaviors that decrease stress as learning how to manage stress will be helpful in dealing with symptoms.

 This type of approach involves learning to identify problem thinking and to modify behaviors to correct that thinking pattern.